-Set on a windswept hillside overlooking Bass Strait sits a modular home that allows the epic coastal location to be experienced in all its many states.
+Set on a windswept hillside overlooking Bass Strait is a modular home that allows its epic coastal location to be experienced in all its many states.

-The modular house project evolved from a pragmatic response to the challenges of occupying an exposed coastal site.
-Winds, often extreme, shaped the design with the modular house acting as a barrier and protecting the external courtyard tucked in behind.
+This modular house evolved from a pragmatic response to the challenges of occupying an exposed coastal site.
+Winds, often extreme, shaped the design, with the home acting as a barrier and protecting the external courtyard, which is tucked in behind.

-Important to the design was the organisation of internal and external living spaces to ensure they provide shelter at different times of the day and year while still allowing the amazing views to be experienced from within.
+Important to the design was the organisation of internal and external living spaces to ensure they provide shelter at different times of the day and year, while still allowing the seaside views to be experienced from within.

-Conceptually upon approach the modular home is designed as two simple volumes – one clad in pacific teak timber, the other clad in zinc.
-The contrasting materials will continue to change as they weather and provide a warm counterpart to the wild coastal setting.
-Timber wraps around the entry and garage to form an enclosed courtyard housing a pool – a space which provides the clients with another haven from the wind.
+Conceptually upon approach, the modular home is designed as two simple volumes – one clad in pacific teak timber, the other clad in zinc.
+The contrasting materials will continue to change over time as they weather and will provide a warm counterpart to the wild coastal setting.
+Timber envelops the entry and garage to form an enclosed courtyard, complete with swimming pool – a space that provides the clients with another haven from the wind.
 The main house, clad in zinc, stretches across the site and follows the contours of the land.

-The four bedroom house is organised around a central kitchen/living/dining space.
-With plenty of glass, the space captures a wide spread of incredible views – from the sandy beach to the west, to the rocky heads in the south.
+The four-bedroom home is organised around a central kitchen/living/dining space.
+With plenty of glass, the space captures a spread of incredible views, from the sandy beach to the west, to the rocky heads in the south.
 The kitchen is at the heart of the home and becomes the intermediary space between both indoor and outdoor living – perfect for keeping an eye on the kids in the pool while preparing a meal.

 For the clients, a desire to sit in the bath and look out to the untamed coastline was a must and the end result certainly delivers – a quiet retreat from the bustle of their Melbourne lives.

 - Coastal environment compliant anodised frame and double-glazed windows

 - Zinc (natural finish) and pacific teak cladding